 Gluten-Free Vegan Haggis with mashed potatoes, gravy and greenery is one of my all-time favourite comfort meals.
 Especially in January.
 It’s hearty, spicy and warming.
 It’s not just for Burns Night Supper, haggis is perfect for any winter (or summer) night.

 And, if you can find gluten-free, vegan brown sauce it will make the meal complete.

 Perfect for Burns Night dinner with vegetables and gravy, as a baked potato filling or crumbled over salad leaves for a warm salad.

-I first had vegetarian haggis many, many (too many) years ago in Edinburgh.
+I first had vegetarian haggis many (too many) years ago in Edinburgh.
 I loved it but have not had it for years.
-The fabulous MacSween’s haggis is vegan but not gluten free (so sad!) so I developed my own recipe.
+The fabulous MacSween’s haggis is vegan but not gluten free (alas!) so I developed my own recipe.

 A word about the ingredients.
 What I call a turnip you may call a swede.
 The big ones are turnips in the north and the small ones swedes.
 I appreciate it is the other way around in the south.
 Use whichever you can get hold of it really doesn’t matter too much.
 There is also A LOT of pepper in this.
 You need it.
 It works.
 Trust me.